ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Effects on Joining Nodes ###

 If the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
-In particular, upon receiving a Joining Request (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}), the Group Manager MUST respond with a 5.03 (Service Unavailable) response to the joining node, and MAY include additional information to clarify what went wrong.
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see Section 6.3 of {{I-D.ietf-ace-key-groupcomm-oscore}}).